xlite-dev/flux-faster/README.md

 <details>
   <summary>Flash Attention V3</summary>

-  Flash Attention V3 is substantially faster on H100s than the previous iteration FA2.
+  Flash Attention V3 is substantially faster on H100s than the previous iteration FA2, due in large part to float8 support.
 As this kernel isn't quite available yet within PyTorch Core, we implement a custom attention processor [`FlashFusedFluxAttnProcessor3_0`](./utils/pipeline_utils.py#L70) that uses the `flash_attn_interface` python bindings directly.
 We also ensure proper PyTorch custom op integration so that the op integrates well with `torch.compile` / `torch.export`.
+Inputs are converted to float8 in an unscaled fashion before kernel invocation and outputs are converted back to the original dtype on the way out.

 ```python
 from diffusers import FluxPipeline